vuejs/vue-cli/docs/guide/creating-a-project.md

 ## Using the GUI

-You can also create and manage projects using a graphical interface with the `vue ui` command:
+You can also create and manage projects using the graphical interface provided by [Vue UI](https://github.com/vuejs/ui).
+After a successful [installation of Vue UI](https://github.com/vuejs/ui#installation), you can open the GUI with the command:

 ``` bash
 vue ui